Can You Freeze Oat Milk? Here’s All You Need To Know

 I’ve been experimenting with the best way to freeze oat milk.

 I have tried freezing milk in jars.
-What I found is that unless your recipe calls for a lot of milk then the milk just languished in my fridge for too long.
-The last time I tried this method we ended up having to pour a jar of milk down the drain as nobody wanted it in their cup of tea.
+What I found is that unless the recipe calls for a lot of milk then the milk just languishes in my fridge for too long.
+The last time I tried this method we ended up having to pour a jar of milk down the drain as nobody wanted the grainy milk in their cup of tea.

-For that reason, I now freeze oat milk in an ice-cube tray so I have pre-portioned sizes of frozen milk on hand that I add directly to sauces.
+For that reason, I now freeze oat milk in an ice-cube tray.
+This means I have pre-portioned sizes of frozen milk on hand that I add directly to sauces.
 Pre-portioning the milk before freezing also means you can add it to your cooking without the need to defrost the milk beforehand.
 As such, it’s ice-cube trays all the way now!

 I use a plastic ice cube tray because I’ve had it forever, and binning it and replacing it with a metal ice cube tray is not in any way sustainable.
 However, if you don’t have an ice-cube tray you can get lovely metal ones.

-To free up space, once your cubes are frozen, you can pop them out into a labelled tub or bag.
+To free up space, once your cubes are frozen, you can pop them out into a labelled tub or bag, noting the date on which you froze the cubes.

 How To Use Your Frozen Cubes